 - A California bill that would require tech companies to pay publishers for news content has been postponed until 2024.

-- The bill, sponsored by Assemblymember Buffy Wicks, would require digital advertising giants to pay a “journalism usage fee” when advertising is sold alongside news content.
+- The bill, called the California Journalism Competition and Preservation Act, would require digital advertising giants to pay news outlets a “journalism usage fee” when advertising is sold alongside news content.

 - The bill aims to preserve journalism jobs in California by mandating that publishers invest 70% of the funds received from tech companies.